free downloadable dj sound effects

 Home: Tábor, Bohemia

-Nedbal was born in Tábor, in southern Bohemia.
+Oskar Nedbal (1874 - 1930) was born in Tábor, in southern Bohemia.
 He studied the violin at the Prague Conservatory under Antonín Bennewitz.
 He was principal conductor with the Czech Philharmonic Orchestra from 1896 to 1906 and was a founder member of the Bohemian String Quartet.

 Carl Nielsen